-The Company's investment criteria are focused on well-located assets, with minimal leasing exposure in the short term and tenants with strong covenants.
-To mitigate development risk, the Company's development criteria for Greenfield development emphasizes prudent selection of development sites, minimal land banking and an adequate level of leasing prior to commencing construction.
-To further reduce risk, Morguard attempts to have interim financing and fixed construction contracts in place at the outset of any development.
+The Company's investment criteria are focused on well-located assets, with minimal leasing exposure in the short term and credit-worthy tenants with strong covenants.
+The strategy includes growth through identifying suitable acquisition opportunities, pursuing such opportunities, consummating acquisitions, and effectively operating and leasing such properties.

+To mitigate development risk, the Company's development criteria for greenfield development emphasizes prudent selection of development sites, minimal land banking and an adequate level of leasing prior to commencing construction.
+To further reduce risk, the Company attempts to have interim financing and fixed construction contracts in place at the outset of any development.